cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     the input is not a valid byte representation of a scalar.
   - SerializedElement: A serialized OPRF group element, a byte array of fixed length.
-  - SerializedScalar: A serialized OPRF scalar, a byte array of fixed length.
+  - SerializedScalar: A serialized OPRF scalar, a byte array of fixed length.\

+Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.

 - Cryptographic hash function:
   - Hash(m): Compute the cryptographic hash of input message `m`.
 The type of the